 There will be a refundable credit against payroll taxes that the employer pays ( 6.2% OASDI).
 The credit amount will be 50% of up to $10,000 in wages paid per employee (maximum credit $5,000 per employee)

-This however, applies to companies affected by COVID-19 shutdowns or 50% reduction in revenues from same calendar quarter in the prior year.
+This, however, applies to companies affected by COVID-19 shutdowns or a 50% reduction in revenues from the same calendar quarter in the prior year.

 3. Delay of Payment of Employer Payroll Taxes